-Coomassie staining and Western blotting of recombinant proteins post-purification.
-The protein samples were incubated with LDS loading buffer (Bio-Rad) and β -mecaptoethanol (Sigma-Aldrich) at 85°C for 5 min and immediately cooled on ice for 2 min.
+Coomassie and Western blots were performed to further characterise and confirm the presence of purified proteins.
+This also aided in estimating the percentage purity of the proteins post-purification.
+The protein samples were incubated with LDS loading buffer (Bio-Rad) and $\beta$ -mecaptoethanol (Sigma-Aldrich) at 85°C for 5 min and immediately cooled on ice for 2 min.
 Loading was then done onto 4-12% w/v BIS-TRIS SDS-PAGE gels (Invitrogen) alongside a reference ladder (Biorad Precision Plus Protein, All Blue Standards) and run at 140V for 1 h in MES buffer (Life Technologies, Novex).
 The proteins in the gel were then either stained with Coomassie dye or transferred onto a nitrocellulose membrane for a Western blot using the semi-dry transfer method (0.04A per gel for 60 minutes).
 Nitrocellulose membranes were blocked with 5% w/v skimmed milk protein (Marvel original) in PBS overnight at 4°C and then incubated with monoclonal anti-polyhistidine-peroxidase antibody (Sigma-Aldrich) for 2 h at 1:1,000 dilution in PBS 5% w/v milk.
 The membrane was then washed between staining steps three times with TBS 0.1% w/v Tween-20.
 To visualize the proteins, the ECL peroxidase substrate (Amersham) was added and the image captured on a gel reader (Syngene G box).